Siamese cat: Thailand origins

-Siamese
+Western breed development

-The pointed cat known in the West as "Siamese", recognised for its distinctive markings, is one of several breeds of cats from Siam described and illustrated in manuscripts called "Tamra Maew" (Cat Poems).
-The "Tamra Maew" is estimated to have been written from the 14th to the 18th century.
-In 1878, U.S. President Rutherford B. Hayes received the first documented Siamese to reach the United States.
-The cat, named "Siam," was sent from Bangkok to the American Consul.
+The pointed cat known as the "Siamese", recognised for its distinctive markings, is selectively bred in the West from the Wichianmat, one of several landraces of cats from Siam described and illustrated in the Tamra Maew manuscripts, estimated to have been written from the 14th to the 18th century.
+In 1878, US President Rutherford B. Hayes received the first documented Siamese to reach the United States.
+The cat, named "Siam," was sent from Bangkok to the US Consul.
 In 1884, the British Consul-General in Bangkok, Edward Blencowe Gould (1847–1916), brought a breeding pair of the cats, Pho and Mia (พ่อและแม่), back to Britain as a gift for his sister, Lilian Jane Gould (who, married in 1895 as Lilian Jane Veley, went on to co-found the Siamese Cat Club in 1901).
 In 1885, Gould's UK cats Pho and Mia produced three Siamese kittens—Duen Ngai (เดือนหงาย), Kalohom (กลาโหม), and Khromata (กรมท่า)—who were shown with their parents that same year at London's Crystal Palace Show.
 Their appearance and behaviour attracted attention, but all three of the kittens died soon after the show, their cause of death not documented.

-By 1886, four Siamese cats were imported to the UK by Eva Forestier Walker (surnamed Vyvyan after 1887 marriage) and her sister, Ada.
-These Siamese imports were long, had rounded heads with wedge-shaped muzzles, and large ears.
-The cats ranged from substantial to slender but were not either extreme.
-The difference in the pointed coat pattern had not been seen before in cats by Westerners.
-Over the next several years, fanciers imported a small number of cats, forming the base breeding pool for the entire breed in Britain.
-It is believed that most Siamese in Britain today are descended from about eleven of these original imports.
-In Britain, they were called the "Royal Cat of Siam."
-Some reports say that they had previously been kept only by Siamese royalty.
-Research does not show evidence of any organised royal breeding programme in Siam.

-King Prajadhipok following his coronation day, surrounded by the court ladies carrying his regalia and what is today regarded as a Thai cat, the cat symbolises "domesticity".

-Wankee, born in 1895 in Hong Kong, became the first UK Siamese champion in 1898.
+Wankee, born in 1895 to foundation stock parents in Hong Kong, became the first UK champion in 1898.